spyder-ide/spyder-notebook/CONTRIBUTING.md

 $ python -m pip install notebook --pre
 ```

-Cross your fingers that there the mixing of pip and conda does not
+Cross your fingers that the mixing of pip and conda does not
 cause any problems!

 ### Building the notebook server